rkbodenner/fc-bridgeport/README.md

 ## Database
 The site uses sqlite3 in development mode.

+0. Copy the file containing DB settings to the right place

+    cp local_settings.py.example local_settings.py

 0. Initialize the database.
 You will see some prompts.

     python manage.py syncdb

     0. Set up a superuser
     0. Use the default site record
     0. (Optionally) install initial content.
 You could also sync database content from production, or create your own.

 # Run